 Federal Pell Grant

 Students must be enrolled in an undergraduate degree program and cannot have already earned a bachelors degree.
-The Federal Pell Grant Scheduled Award is determined by the Cost of Attendance (COA) and the Expected Family Contribution (EFC) as calculated by the U.S. Department of Education through the financial aid application Process.
+The Federal Pell Grant Scheduled Award is determined by the Cost of Attendance (COA) and the Expected Family Contribution (SAI) as calculated by the U.S. Department of Education through the financial aid application Process.
 Awards for part-time students (enrolled in fewer than 12 credit hours) are prorated based on the students' enrollment status.
-Your enrollment status for Pell Grant purposes is determined by the number of credit hours in which you are enrolled as of the end of the scheduled Drop/Add period for the term or the date you completed the Application Process, which ever is later:
+Your enrollment status for Pell Grant purposes is determined by the number of credit hours in which you are enrolled as of the end of the scheduled Drop/Add period for the term or the date you completed the Application Process, which ever is later.
+This is called "Enrollment Intensity".

 A student may be eligible for PELL in the summer semester depending on their progress.
 Please check with the Financial Aid Office regarding eligibility.